IIHTDevelopers/FullStack-Angular-Dotnet-Investment-Management-Solution/Commands Readme.txt

 * npm run start -> To compile and deploy the project in browser.
 You can press <Ctrl> key while clicking on localhost:4200 to open project in browser -> takes 2 to 3 min

-* npm run jest -> to run all test cases and see the summary

 * npm run test -> to run all test cases.
 It is mandatory to run this command before submission of workspace -> takes 5 to 6 min

 * You need to use CTRL+Shift+B - command compulsorily on code IDE, before final submission as well.
 This will push or save the updated contents in the internal git/repository, and will be used to evaluate the code quality.